Shashi-Designer/HealthMacro-Code/README.md

 # HealthMacro-Code

-This repository contains the source code of HealthMacro Technology Pvt Ltd products (DiagSmart and HospSmart).
+This repository contains the source code of HealthMacro Technologies Pvt Ltd products (DiagSmart and HospSmart).